walmartlabs/concord-website/docs/plugins/http.md

 ### Query Parameters

 Query parameters can be specified using `query` key:

 ```yaml
   query:
     param: "Hello Concord"
     otherParam: "..."
 ```

-Parameters will be automatically encoded and appended to the request URL.
+Parameters are automatically encoded and appended to the request URL.

 ### Request Type